apache/nifi/minifi/minifi-docker/dockerhub/README.md

 This build will result in an image tagged apache/nifi:latest

-    # user @ puter in ~/Development/code/apache/nifi-minifi/minifi-docker/dockerhub
     $ docker images
     REPOSITORY               TAG                 IMAGE ID            CREATED                 SIZE
     apache/nifi-minifi              latest              f0f564eed149        A long, long time ago   226MB

 **Note**: The default version of NiFi specified by the Dockerfile is typically that of one that is unreleased if working from source.
-To build an image for a prior released version, one can override the `NIFI_VERSION` build-arg with the following command:
+To build an image for a prior released version, one can override the `MINIFI_VERSION` build-arg with the following command:

     docker build --build-arg=MINIFI_VERSION={Desired MiNiFi Version} -t apache/nifi-minifi:latest .